open-sauced/docs/docs/introduction.md

 ---
 slug: /
-sidebar_label: Introduction to OpenSauced 🍕
+sidebar_label: "Introduction to OpenSauced 🍕"
 ---

 # Introduction to OpenSauced